 - You can set up cones and practice at home or wherever you can find room and permission to practice.

-- Come get assistance from fellow equestrians at the H.E.E.T.
-Trailer Rodeo on May 5 in Atascadero.
+- Come get assistance from fellow equestrians at a HEET Trailer Rodeo.

 - Get tips and see how the CDL A License Driving Skills are performed through this CDL Basic Driving Skills Test tip sheet.